cmaijala/Crowdfunding_ETL/README.md

 # Project Overview

-## For the ETL mini project, we focused practicing building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After transforming the data, we created four CSV files and use the CSV file data to create an ERD and a table schema.
-Finally, we uploaded the CSV file data into a Postgres database.
+## In this Extract, Transform, Load (ETL) mini project, we focused on building an ETL pipeline using Python and Pandas to extract and transform data.
+We utilized Python dictionary methods and regular expressions to handle the extraction and transformation.
+After cleaning and transforming the data, we generated four CSV files.

+These files were then used to create an Entity-Relationship Diagram (ERD) to map out relationships between the different entities, and we developed a table schema to define the structure of the PostgreSQL database.
+The schema ensured proper data organization, relationships between tables, and integrity constraints.

+Finally, we uploaded the cleaned data into a PostgreSQL database to store and manage the data efficiently.
+Using PostgreSQL enabled us to perform advanced queries and analysis, and provided a scalable solution for handling large datasets while maintaining data integrity and security.

 ## Resources
 	Input Files: